nanocosmos/docs/docs/webrtc/nanostream_webrtc_stats_and_metrics.md

 - enable stats via the [enableStats()](nanostream_webrtc_api.md#rtcuserenablestatsenable-interval) API call
 - listen to the ["ReceivedWebRTCStats"](nanostream_webrtc_api#RtcUser+event_ReceivedWebRTCStats) Event

 ### Stats Example

 The following snipped will enable stats reporting on the client side.
 Please find a list of available stats [here](nanostream_webrtc_api#WebRTCStatsEvent).
+Also note that most of the stats are available in Chrome.
+The other browsers, e.g. Firefox, may not provide all the documented stats.

 ```js
 // rtcUser: instance of RtcUser